quarkslab/irma/install/install.rst

 Automatic Install
 =================

-IRMA platform is easily installed thanks to a set of `ansible <http://www.ansible.com>`_ roles and playbooks.
-It will allow you to build, install or maintain different setups.
+IRMA platform is easily installed thanks to a set of `ansible
+<http://www.ansible.com>`_ roles and playbooks.
+It will allow you to build,
+install or maintain different setups.

-- Get IRMA ansible scripts on github:
+First, get IRMA ansible scripts on github:

 .. code-block:: bash

 	$ git clone --recursive https://github.com/quarkslab/irma-ansible

-There are 3 different types of IRMA setup:
+There are 3 different IRMA setup available:

 - `Testing IRMA, the easiest way`_ (everything in one vm)
 - `Production environment`_ (install on physical servers)
-- `Development environment`_ (everything in one vm with sources rsync'd between host and vm)
+- `Development environment`_ (everything in one vm with sources rsync-ed between host and vm)

-Common requirements
+Common Requirements
 -------------------

 - `Ansible <http://www.ansible.com>`_ 1.6 or higher;

 Dependencies are available via `Ansible Galaxy <https://galaxy.ansible.com/>`_ repository.
 Installation has been made easy using:

 .. code-block:: bash

-	$ ansible-galaxy install -r galaxy.yml -p ./roles # --force if you’ve already installed it
+	$ ansible-galaxy install -r galaxy.yml # eventually, add '--force' to overwrite installed roles

 Testing IRMA, the easiest way